iam-raihan/Dx-Ball/README.md

 # Custom Layout
 * To change layout for any level, open ```src/com/raihan/dxball/Settings.java``` file and change this 3D array.
-* Each 2D array element representes one level layout for obstacles.
+* Each 2D array element represents one level layout for obstacles.

 ```java